enlore/hello.civichack.us/README.md

 To contribute a video, open a PR to add your video's YouTube href to the list in `src/pages/index.pug` or just shoot me an email at nick@codefornashville.org.

+Feel free to include brief notes with your video submission.